|Title:||Public Health Nurse, Full Time|

 - Arrange referral and communicate pertinent information to the agency.

 - Has membership and participates actively on a Quality Improvement Committee.

 - Certified Public Health Nurse is required.

-- One-year public health nursing experience and one year professional hospital nurse experience is required.
+- One year of public health nursing experience and one year of professional hospital nurse experience is required.

 - Experience in Indian community is desirable.

 - Willingness to accept philosophy, purpose and ideals of organization is required.